 The HS domain is using NIEM-UML methodologies for development and maintenance of the HS domain data model and federally-developed IEPDs.
 Non-UML NIEM conformant IEPDs are also accepted from our stakeholders.

-Download the current release, NIEM 4.0, which includes new content updates to the HS domain.
+Download the current release which includes updates to HS domain.

 The HS domain is a component of a human services movement toward interoperability.
 In the HS domain, there are various contexts for sharing data such as: